 SLA rules have their dedicated reporting.
 You can find out more on the dedicated article: SLA report

-Yes, updating your business hours from the Analytics screen (as opposed to updating them in the SLA builder) will sync to the SLA builder’s business hours as well.
+When you update your business hours from the Analytics screen (as opposed to updating them in the SLA builder), the new hours will sync to the SLA builder’s business hours as well.
 Note that this change could impact conversations currently in progress with your SLA rules and cause the rules to not run if they do not align with the new business hours.

 When you reply to a message that has breached, Front will automatically remove the SLA Breach tag or SLA Warning tag, as the conversation is no longer actively in breach.
 This allows for the next incoming message from your customer to go through the SLA flow.
 The goal of the breach tags is to alert you that a conversation is actively in breach and needs action; once you respond, the tags will automatically be removed.

-Do SLA rules work on archived or snoozed conversations?
+Do SLA rules work on Archived or Snoozed?

 No, the SLA timer continues to run and the Snoozed period of time does not extend the rule's set time.

-If an email arrives at 9 am and is snoozed for 30 minutes (reopens at 9:30 am), the time-based rule will be applied at 10 am if no one has replied.
+If an email arrives at 9am and is snoozed for 30 minutes (reopens at 9:30am), the SLA rule will be applied at 10am if no one has replied.

-Will the SLA rule pause when business hours end, then restart?
+Will the SLA rule pause outside business hours?